 Should an individual classified as a sex offender wish to create a life in a new state, he or she must notify the sheriff where he or she resides of his or her move within 48 hours prior to his or her move date.
 The individual classified as a sex offender must give the sheriff the new address, town, county and state of his or her new home.
 If the individual classified as a sex offender makes this notification of intent to move out of state, fails to move, and subsequently fails to notify the sheriff of the failure to move within 48 hours of the expected move date, he or she will be looking at second degree felony charges punishable by up to 15 years in prison and a $10,000 fine.

 Those classified as sex offenders must not only report their every move to a sheriff, DHSMV, or FDLE but they also face significant difficulty in finding living accommodations.
 The sex crime lawyers at The Mayberry Law Firm understand the circumstances involved in an allegation of failure to report as a sex offender.
 Give us the opportunity to protect you liberty while defending your case.
-A Tampa criminal attorney is available to you 24 hours a day, 7 days a week at 813-444-7435.
+A Tampa criminal attorney is available to you at 813-444-7435.